Frequently Asked Questions

 -

-Working with me is thoughtful, steady and relational.
-Sessions are weekly and offer a consistent space to slow down, reflect and make sense of what’s happening beneath the surface of your life.
+Sessions are weekly, steady, and structured, giving you a calm point in the chaos to slow down, reflect, and make sense of what’s happening beneath the surface of your life.

 -